George S. EvansUnion Democratic

 1857: Secretary of the Senate, California State Senate

 1874: Candidate for Senate President Pro Tem (Lost; 18 to 22)

 1878: Candidate for Senate President Pro Tem (Lost; 12 to 28)

-- High Rank: brevet Brigadier-General (United States Army), Brigadier General (California State Militia)
+- High Rank: Breveted a Brigadier General (United States Army) and Brigadier General (California State Militia)

 - A very compelling biography (including his journey to California) can be found in "Pen Portraits", from which much of this information was retreived.
 Absolutely worth the time to read it.